Evan7711/FinalProject/propsal.md

 --------------------------------------------------------------
 - Display screen for graphing
 - ability to multiply, divide, subtract, and add
-- ability to calculate x - intercepts
+- ability to calculate x-intercepts
-- ability to caluclate graph intercepts
 - clean display for calculations

 Nice To Have List: